Truth and Reconciliation Commission (South Africa): Justice and reconciliation

 A 1998 study by South Africa's Centre for the Study of Violence and Reconciliation & the Khulumani Support Group, which surveyed several hundred victims of human rights abuse during the Apartheid era, found that most felt that the TRC had failed to achieve reconciliation between the black and white communities.
 Most believed that justice was a prerequisite for reconciliation rather than an alternative to it, and that the TRC had been weighted in favour of the perpetrators of abuse.
 (Note: As William Kentridge, director of Ubu and the Truth Commission, put it: "A full confession can bring amnesty and immunity from prosecution or civil procedures for the crimes committed.
 Therein lies the central irony of the Commission.
 As people give more and more evidence of the things they have done they get closer and closer to amnesty and it gets more and more intolerable that these people should be given amnesty.")
-The TRC’s mandate was limited to gross violations of human rights, defined in terms of physical or mental harm to an indivdual.
+The TRC’s mandate was limited to gross violations of human rights, defined in terms of physical or mental harm to an individual.
 The likes of Madeleine Fullard, Mamphela Ramphele and Beth Goldblatt have argued that this definition excludes systemic crimes such as forced removals, closing down schools and pass arrests.
 As a result of the TRC's shortcomings and the unaddressed injuries of many victims, victims' groups, together with NGOs and lawyers, took various TRC-related matters to South African and US courts in the early 2000s.